CBJ16/CODIFY/README.md

 # CODIFY

 Class wrapper for Companies House (UK)
-Pythonic Class Wrapper and demo program to use Companies House of the United Kingdom's registrar of companies.
+Pythonic Class Wrapper for Companies House of the United Kingdom's registrar of companies.

 Requires python 3.x.
 Tested on Windows machine.
 A list of APIs specification wrapper:
 •	Get a company officer appointment